arnoudb/frostybot/INSTALLATION.md

 ### Automatic Installation Using Install Script

+* Please ensure that either Apache or Nginx is installed and running and that PHP is configured correctly.

+* Also ensure that you have wget installed, along with either git or unzip:

+  To do this on Ubuntu, type:

+      sudo apt update -y
+      sudo apt install -y wget git unzip

+  To do this on CentOS, type:

+      sudo yum install -y wget git unzip

 * Download the install script and make it executable:

       wget -4 https://tinyurl.com/frostybot-installer -O /tmp/install.sh